neo4j-partners/virtual-graph-dbx/gds-guide.md

 projecting the `amount` property.

 The standalone `CALL gds.<algorithm>.stream(...)` form works.
 The stream returns GDS-internal `nodeId`s.
-Each one encodes the source table in its top bits and the source ID in its low 50 bits, shifted left by one.
-This formula recovers the `account_id`:
+Each one encodes the source table in its top bits.
+Its low 50 bits hold the source ID shifted left by one.
+To recover the `account_id`, mask the low 50 bits and shift right by one:

 ```
 account_id = (nodeId & (2^50 - 1)) >> 1